ricardoper/micra/README.md

 **NOTE**: Logs will with more than 7 days will be deleted automatically by the Logger.

-## Benchmarks for Hello Command
+## Benchmarks

-Some numbers...
+Some numbers for Hello Command...

 **Machine:**<br/>
 Intel® Core™ i5-8400 CPU @ 2.80GHz × 6<br>